 Today Demandware is used by global brands such as Adidas, Lacoste and Puma and it is estimated that 21% of the top 10,000 sites using Enterprise technologies are using Demandware.
 The platform however is not without its own SEO challenges, which overcome can improve site performance in organic search.

-However the principles of good SEO remain the same, regardless of the type of site and project.
-Having had experience of working with clients using Demandware previously, we’re aware of what issues to look out for before we begin any analysis.
+However, the principles of good SEO remain the same, regardless of the type of site and project.
+Having had the experience of working with clients using Demandware previously, we’re aware of what issues to look out for before we begin any analysis.

 Demandware relies on customised development, as do many platforms, and this can often lead to oversights and mistakes.
 This is because (unfortunately) a developer’s priority list isn’t always in line with an SEOs (or SEO best practice).